 Start from seed if you’re keen, or pick up some seedlings, which is the easier option (I like the easier option).
 You can even pick up herb seedlings in the supermarket.
 Leave your herbs to go to seed, and they will self-seed for years to come, providing you with free herbs season after season.

-Out the back is the parsley, garlic chives, lemon balm, coriander that’s going to seed, basil and some very sad looking mint.
+Out the back are the parsley, garlic chives, lemon balm, coriander that’s going to seed, basil and some very sad looking mint.
 The bracken in the garden, by the way, keeps the cats out.

-essential herbs to grow in your garden
+Essential herbs to grow in your garden

 Chives are useful in many dishes in the kitchen where you want to impart a subtle onion flavour.
 Add to salads, fritters, savoury muffins, scrambled eggs, steamed vegetables or use as a garnish on stews and soups.